How can I help my puppy to calm down? It's important that you teach your puppy to calm down from an early age.

 - Attach a lightweight lead to your dog's flat collar and then either put your foot on it, or attach it to the chair you're sitting on.
 The lead shouldn't be pulling him on to the floor or even pulling him to be next to you - just make sure it's short enough so he can't jump up on you or wander around and find more interesting things to do.

 - Now sit down and relax.
 No matter what your dog does, ignore him.
 He might bark, or chew the lead or pull at it, but just carry on watching the TV until he gets bored and eventually settles.
 Some dogs do this quickly, while others take longer, but don't be tempted to give him a cue to lie down.
-You want him to choose to settle down himself.
+You want your puppy to choose to settle down himself.

 - As soon as he does (whether he is on the bed or not), give him a treat as a very clear signal of reward, and continue to reward him on occasion while he is settled.
 If he gets up, go back to ignoring him again until he settles, and reward him again.